SangamithraPanneerSelvam/Knowledge-Graph-Creation-Demo/README.md

 # Knowledge-Graph-Creation-Demo

 Checkout the branch for KG demo!
+The demo consist of extracting triples from a corpus data and construct knowledge graph  using NetworkX and on neo4j database.